sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

 Now that we know the basics, let's see how to use this with a side drawer.

 In `app-root.xml`, we just need to add a `RadSideDrawer` with the usual parts:
- * `drawerTransition` - to specify where the drawer should come from
+ * `drawerTransition` - to specify the behaviour of the Drawer when it appears
  * `drawerContent` - to specify the drawer content (read. here goes your navigation)
  * `mainContent` - here is where we provide the `Navigation Frame` together with a default page